mmestreprofluent/PyBlast/README.md

 ## Local alignment

 A blast command line can be launched using `BCLine`.
-By default only one core is used, unless `ncore` is provided (see below for more info about how multiprocessing is done).
+By default only one core is used, unless `ncore` is provided (see below for more informations about how multiprocessing is done).

 ```python3
 from pyblast import BCLine